-Assess the SMVF's welfare which includes basic needs (e.g., food, shelter, health/medical, etc.), emotional stress, and possible maladaptive coping (e.g., alcohol use, drug use and gambling).
-Utilizes the below questions to generate conversation.

-- Do you have enough money to purchase food and/or does it last you as long as you budgeted for? - Can you afford to eat balanced meals? - □ Have you or members of your household ever cut the size of your meals or skipped meals because there wasn't enough money for food?
-How often does this happen? - Do you ever eat less than you felt you should because there wasn't enough money for food? - Have you ever been hungry but didn't eat because there wasn't enough money for food?

-- What is your current housing situation? - Does this housing situation meet your needs? - Do you have a safe, stable place to sleep and store your possessions? - □ Are you worried or concerned that soon you may not have stable housing? - Are you at risk of becoming homeless?
-Have you ever been homeless? - Can you describe any problems you may be having with your housing?
-For example (cleanliness, landlord disputes, ability to pay for housing or utilities, overcrowded, threat of eviction, etc..) - Health Care - Have you put off or avoided seeking health care due to your inability to pay?
-Have you put off or avoided obtaining prescription or over the counter medications due to your inability to pay? - Do you have health insurance? - □ Are you able to afford health insurance? - Are you anticipating any health care needs that you don't have the financial means to pay for (birth of a child, newly diagnosed condition, new medication regiment, etc.)

-Do you have a valid driver's license?

-- Do you have a reliable-safe vehicle which meets your transportation needs? - Do you have vehicle insurance and/or are you able to afford your premiums?
-Do you rely upon others for your transportation needs? - Transportation - Do you have money to pay for gas and general maintenance?
-Have transportation issues impacted your ability to maintain employment? - Have transportation issues impacted your ability to meet your military obligations?
+Assess the SMVF's welfare which includes basic needs (e.g., food, shelter, health/medical, etc.), ow questions to generate conversation.
+Do you have enough money to purchase food and/or does it last you as long as you budgeted for?
+Can you afford to eat balanced meals?
+Have you or members of your household ever cut the size of your meals or skipped meals because there wasn't enough money for food?
+How often does this happen?
+Food Security Do you ever eat less than you felt you should because there wasn't enough money for food?
+Have you ever been hungry but didn't eat because there wasn't enough money for food?
+Shelter □ What is your current housing situation? □ Does this housing situation meet your needs? □ Do you have a safe, stable place to sleep and store your possessions? □ Are you worried or concerned that soon you may not have stable housing? □ Are you at risk of becoming homeless?
+Have you ever been homeless? □ Can you describe any problems you may be having with your housing?
+For example (cleanliness, landlord disputes, ability to pay for housing or utilities, overcrowded, threat of eviction, etc) Health Care □ Have you put off or avoided seeking health care due to your inability to pay? □ Have you put off or avoided obtaining prescription or over the counter medications due to your inability to pay? □ Do you have health insurance? □ Are you able to afford health insurance? □ Are you anticipating any health care needs that you don't have the financial means to pay for (birth of a child, newly diagnosed condition, new medication regiment, etc.) Transportation □ Do you have a valid driver's license? □ Do you have a reliable-safe vehicle which meets your transportation needs? □ Do you have vehicle insurance and/or are you able to afford your premiums? □ Do you rely upon others for your transportation needs? □ Do you have money to pay for gas and general maintenance? □ Have transportation issues impacted your ability to meet your military

-Welfare
+3 Welfare